BrandonXu6106/obsidianpublish/content/thoughts/multi-class classification.md

 ## One vs All

-Suppose we only know how to do [[probabilistic classifier|probabilistic binary classification]].
+Suppose we only know how to do [[probabilistic classifier|probabilistic binary classification](probabilistic%20classifier.md).
 But we have $k$ classes we want to distinguish between.
 We can

 - For each class $c$, train binary classifier to predict whether example is a $c$.
   - This creates $k$ binary classifiers
 - On prediction, apply the $k$ binary classifiers to get a “score” for each class $c$.
 - Predict the $c$ with the highest score (argmax)

-This divides the space into convex regions (much like [[K-means]])
+This divides the space into convex regions (much like [[K-means.md]])

 Notation: $w_{y_i}$ denotes a classifier where $c = y_i$